nationalarchives/da-ayr-design-documentation/architecture-design-records/012-Infrastructure-and-deployment.md

 # Infrastructure Resource and Deployment Design

 This document covers resources used in the infrastructure and their deployment methods.
+It also covers the reasoning behind the deployment strategy.
 Standard deployment practices were adopted.
 (Continious integration and Continous deployment)

-## Continious Integration

-* **Terraform and Github Actions
-* **Gihub and Gthub actions was used as re

 ## General Setup

 **Infrastructure as Code**

 * Terraform used as Infrastructure as code to deploy infrastructure resource on AWS
 * Full instruction of setup can be found in the readme.md in the infra repo.
 * location here https://github.com/nationalarchives/da-ayr-terraform-infra